taidaesal/vulkano_tutorial/docs/section_11.md

 }
 ```

-We don't need to store `physical_device` or `queue_family` because we won't be using outside of this initialization process.
+We don't need to store `physical_device` or `queue_family_index` because we won't be using them outside of this initialization process.

 #### Our Window

-Now we reach the first complication, what to do with our `Window` and related code.
-Most of the places we need to know about this information can safely be moved inside the `System` struct but our main program loop will still be inside `main.rs` and for that we need to know about the `EventsLoop`.
-We can solve this by creating our `EventsLoop` inside `main()` and passing it as an argument to `System::new()`
+Now we reach the first complication, what to do with our `Surface`, `Window`, and related code.
+Most of the places we need to know about this information can safely be moved inside the `System` struct but our main program loop will still be inside `main.rs` and for that we need to know about the `EventLoop`.
+We can solve this by creating our `EventLoop` inside `main()` and passing it as an argument to `System::new()`

 `main.rs`
 ```rust